-This paper was originally written for a Criminology course at Yukon College, and has been slightly edited before posting here.
+This paper was originally written for a Criminology course at Yukon College in October 1993, and has been slightly edited before posting here on November 11, 1999.

 The science of criminology is comprised of theories from many different perspectives, including sociology, psychology, economics,

 law and others; these theories in turn are classified in many different ways.
 This paper will use the example of of historic standards of justice in

 Canadian aboriginal societies to explain one of the fundamental acknowledgemnts of sociological theories of deviance: that the definition of crime

 varies by social location, in terms of both time and space.